Skip to main content

 “The horse shed is up ahead on the left.”
 She instructed.
 But he did not leave.
 Instead, he stood there for a while before walking up to her and kneeling down beside the cow.
 Ajbante moved a little on her haystack to give him room.

-“She needs to lay down.
+“She needs to lie down.
 I will go call someone…” He said, inspecting her belly.
 Ajbante watched him walk away towards the shed and come back with one of the other horse keepers.

 “I am Kika.”
-There was something in Kunwar Partap’s tone as if to remind Raoji of his disguise and how odd it looked to bystanders to see their chief apologizing to a common stable boy.
+There was something in Kunwar Partap’s tone as if to remind Raoji of his disguise and how odd it looked to bystanders to see their chief apologising to a common stable boy.
 Raoji understood as he cleared his throat, regaining the voice of authority.
 “This is Kika.”
-He summoned the in charge of the stable as he spoke, “His father once saved my life and now they have fallen on hard times.
+He summoned the one in charge of the stable as he spoke, “His father once saved my life, and now they have fallen on hard times.
 Be nice to him.”

 “Yes Hukum.”
 The older looking man agreed, “I was just instructing him to take charge of feeding and cleaning some of the horses.”